dtavan/PyBPS/README.rst

 PyBPS
 =====

-PyBPS is a parametric simulation manager that provides a framework for running parametric simulation jobs in an efficient way.
+PyBPS is a simulation manager that provides a framework for running parametric simulation jobs in an efficient way.
 It includes modules to:

 * **Pre-process parametric simulation jobs** (prepare simulation input files with a specific set of paramaters)